Akyba-Protocol/docs/spec-rosca/README.md

 | Distribution Comission | Optional commission for someone to execute the distribute action |
 | Days per Round | The number of days per round.
 Typically, it's 30 days, but it can be shorter if needed (e.g., 14 days for bi-weekly distribution) |

+> [!IMPORTANT]
+> You must sign all 4 pop-ups.
+The first one is to initialize the group, the rest are to deploy scripts uniquely associated with your group and membership.

 > [!WARNING]
 > Once submitted, the parameter values are immutable.
 There's no editting any value, this will give confidence for people to join the group knowing that the parameter values cannot be manipulated by the group creator, or the platform, after they join